 Term.
-Each PSO expires on the fifth anniversary of the date of grant.
+Unless the Administrators determine an earlier date, each PSO expires on the fifth anniversary of the date of grant.
 In the event of a trading blackout, the expiry date to be 10 business days following the end of the blackout period.